nguyensjsu/fa21-202-pied-piper/individual/john/README.md

 ### 11/26/2021

 #### What we did
+* I implemented the Strategy Pattern in the Boss Level of the game, where each phase sets up the appropriate attack strategy and attacks based on that underlying attack pattern.
+* Added more info the the main README for our team.

+#### Blockers
+* n/a

+#### What we will do next
+* I will continue to cover the areas where we need to close things out before our fast-approaching deadline.

+### 11/26/2021

+#### What we did
 * I concluded the Boss Level work with a scoring integration, PR submitted and merged all of my accumulated changes back to main.
 I worked with Roger to resolve some integration bugs that was from my side.